Mauricio Dubon Player Props: Astros vs. Blue Jays

 Mauricio Dubon At The Plate

-- Among qualified hitters in MLB play, he ranks 21st in batting average, 80th in on-base percentage, and 109th in slugging.
+- He ranks 16th in batting average, 84th in on base percentage, and 110th in slugging among qualifying hitters in baseball.

-- Dubon enters this game on a 11-game hitting streak.
-During his last games, he's hitting .318.
+- Dubon is batting .318 during his last games and is on a 12-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.